Training Robots without Robots: Deep Imitation Learning for Master-to-Robot Policy Transfer: Introduction

-In this study, a simple master-only demonstration system that can imitate tasks that require force feedback (Fig. \ref{fig:sample}) is proposed.
 This system must overcome two types of domain gaps between the master and robot: visual gap and kinematic gap.
-The visual gap is a domain gap in vision caused by different visual components, such as the human arm.
-A hand-in-camera type of controller can minimize this gap \cite{song2020grasping}.
-However, this hand-in-camera setup is only valid for tasks that do not require global vision, such as pick-and-place.
-Therefore, human-like dual-arm dexterous manipulation considering the entire scene is not feasible with the hand-in-camera setup.
-Gaze-based deep imitation learning \cite{kim2020using} was proposed, which can suppress the visual gap using the human gaze naturally estimated during the demonstration.
-Because the human gaze naturally foveates on the target object \cite{hayhoe2005eye}, foveated vision cropped from global vision using the predicted gaze position effectively suppresses the visual gap.
+The \textbf{visual gap} is a domain gap in vision caused by different visual components, such as the human arm.
+Gaze-based deep imitation learning \cite{kim2020using} has been proposed, which can suppress the visual gap using the human gaze that is naturally estimated during the demonstration.
+Because the human naturally gazes at the target object \cite{hayhoe2005eye}, foveated vision cropped from global vision using the predicted gaze position effectively suppresses the visual gap.

-The kinematic gap is a domain gap between the master controller and robot caused by their kinematic difference.
-To solve this, in this study, a master controller is designed that imitates the same Denavit–Hartenberg (DH) parameters as the UR5 (Universal Robots) robot, and the robot and controller share the same end-effector design.
-The human demonstrator uses this controller to directly manipulate the object.
-Therefore, the human can naturally feel force feedback during manipulation.
-Additionally, a simple calibration method is used to minimize the kinematic gap.
+The \textbf{kinematic gap} is a domain gap between the master controller and robot caused by their kinematic difference.
+This study uses a master controller with the same DH parameters as the robot to minimize the kinematic gap.
+Additionally, a simple calibration method is used to minimize the kinematic difference between the master and robot caused by deflection.

-This master controller for M2R transfer has a few advantages.
-First, demonstration with force feedback is possible because a human directly manipulates objects.
-Second, this controller can teach tasks that require force feedback without an expensive bilateral system; this controller does not require any motor or gear, only a simple encoder.
-Finally, this system is scalable because no robot is required during training \cite{kanai2021third}; a large-scale demonstration can be achieved by multiple master-only systems, which are cheaper than robot systems.
+In this study, the Transformer architecture \cite{vaswani2017attention} is used to process force/torque (F/T) sensory information to make the robot attend to important channels from the relatively high-dimensional dual-arm F/T sensory inputs.
+Additionally, dual-action separation\cite{kim2021gaze} is used to ensure precise object manipulation.

-The proposed gaze-based dual-action (DA) imitation learning method, accompanied by a master-only demonstration system, is validated in the real-world robot experiment of a bottle-cap-opening task, which requires both a precise grasping-cap policy, and the policy considers force feedback.
+The proposed imitation learning method, accompanied by a master-only demonstration system, was validated in the real-world robot experiment of a bottle-cap-opening task, which requires both a precise grasping-cap policy, and the policy considers force feedback.

+To summarize, the contributions of this study are as follows: \begin{itemize} \item Master-to-robot policy transfer system is proposed that can learn the task requires force feedback with the master-only demonstration data. \item Gaze-based visual attention is proposed that can minimize the visual gap. \item Transformer-based F/T sensory input attention is proposed that can train a robot on tasks that require force feedback. \end{itemize}